albert-nagy/Repertorio/README.md

 ## Usage

 1. Access the start page at `http://localhost:8000/`
-2. Sign in using the Google / Facebook Sign In buttoms at the top of the page to create your profile.
+2. Sign in using the Google / Facebook Sign In buttons at the top of the page to create your profile.
 After login you will get to your profile page wher you can start to fill in your contact info and biography.
 3. You can access your profile page anytime using the "My Profile" button at the top of the page.
 4. Return to the start page by clicking on "Repertor &bull; io".
 5. Using the "Add work to your repertoire" populate your repertoire, selecting or creating instruments and categories.
 Once you have works in your repertoire, your profile goes public: it will be accessible from the start and instrument pages.